-The objective of Asbestos Removal is to eliminate the risk presented from asbestos fibres through removal of the asbestos containing material (ACM).
+The objective of asbestos removal is to eliminate the risk presented from asbestos fibres through removal of the asbestos containing materials (ACM).
 ACMs come in many forms and typically include boards, insulations and coatings.

 An example of this would be as asbestos ceiling that is in good condition, but it has become necessary to gain access to the ceiling void.
 It may be decided to remove the ceiling and replace it with a non-asbestos ceiling so that future access is possible without risk from asbestos fibres.

-Alternatively removal of the asbestos may be the only option available due to the poor condition of the ACM.
+Alternatively, removal of the asbestos may be the only option available due to the poor condition of the ACMs.
 An example of this would be asbestos dust or debris.